HopCommunity/safehello-ios-binary-sdk/README.md

 # SafeHello iOS SDK

-The safest, fastest Way To Connect.
+The Safest, Fastest Way To Connect.
 SafeHello helps you find the person you're looking for quickly and more confidently.

 ## Features